-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 CBs Jaire Alexander and Josh Jackson

 One of the two had better start.
 That's why new general manager Brian Gutekunst used his first- and second-round picks, respectively, on the pair of cornerbacks.
-If Kevin King and Williams man the outside positions, then perhaps Alexander could start in the slot in the nickel package. -- Rob Demovsky
+If Kevin King and Tramon Williams man the outside positions, then perhaps Alexander could start in the slot in the nickel package. -- Rob Demovsky

 Minnesota Vikings